 Residents should continue to receive necessary medical care that is needed outside of the SNF.
 Typically, transportation for medical appointments is provided by the SNF.
 If the resident chooses to have a family member or friend transport them to the appointment, there should be no known risk of COVID-19 transmission in keeping with the facility's current screening and testing protocols.
 In all instances, the resident and those involved in the transportation should adhere to appropriate infection prevention and control protocols as outlined in PA-HAN 524 including universal masking.
 If a face covering or mask can be tolerated, the resident should wear one during transport and the driver should be wearing a face covering or mask as well.
+If a resident has been fully vaccinated, that resident may choose to have close contact (including touch) with the family member or friend who is transporting them.
+If close contact occurs, hand hygiene should be performed before and after (in addition to universal masking).
 All should be screened upon return to the SNF as well.

 Staff should be cognizant of residents who go off-site for outpatient medical care, including dialysis, and remain alert for notification of any known exposures.
 Such exposure would require testing, case identification, contact tracing, quarantine, observation, and any other necessary medical care.
+If there is no known exposure, testing is not necessary.